 Inconsistencies can also arise from clients not volunteering enough information when questioned and not understanding that something may be important to mention.
 No lawyer can ever anticipate everything that has happened to a client to prompt questions that cover their entire history.

-If these differing accounts are given to the Home Office, then it will be important that a witness statement explains these inconsistencies and why the client gave a particular account at the time.
-This is especially true where information has been taken from clients while in police custody or detention at the point of arrest.
+If these differing accounts are given to the Home Office, then it will be important that a statement or further statement explains these inconsistencies and why the client gave a particular account at the time.

 Drafting your client’s statement